What is the Gold True Colors Personality Type?

 Personality Temperaments, Traits, and Types

-Personality Temperaments, Personality Traits, and Personality Types are used in psychology to discuss a person’s Personality, and although often used interchangeably, the differences are worth understanding.
+Personality Temperaments, Traits, and Types are used in psychology to discuss a person’s Personality.
+Although often used interchangeably, the differences are worth understanding.

 Personality is a collection of Emotions, Perceptions, and Actions that interact with each other and regulate themselves, shaping a dynamic system that forms a person’s “Behavioral Patterns.”

-Many factors affect the person’s Personality, such as education, socialization, and other various pressures and aspects in their life.
+Many factors affect a person’s Personality, such as education, socialization, and other various pressures and aspects of life.

 Personality Traits are observable characteristic patterns of Thoughts, Feelings, and Behaviors that are consistent and stable over time and across different situations throughout your life.
 Three criteria characterize Personality Traits: (1) consistency, (2) stability, and (3) individual differences.